Tom Felton: 2012–2021: Post-Harry Potter projects

-2022: West End theatre debut
+2022–present: West End theatre debut and Beyond the Wand

+In early 2022, Felton starred in the Harry Potter 20th Anniversary: Return to Hogwarts retrospective television special as himself, alongside his Harry Potter co-stars including Daniel Radcliffe, Emma Watson, and Rupert Grint.
 In May 2022, Felton made his West End theatre debut in London, in the play 2:22 A Ghost Story.
 In October 2022, Felton published a memoir, Beyond the Wand: The Magic and Mayhem of Growing Up a Wizard, which covers his acting career within the Harry Potter franchise.
-The book debuted at number one on The New York Times nonfiction best-seller list for the week ending October 22, 2022.
+The book debuted at number one on The New York Times nonfiction best-seller list for the week ending 22 October 2022.
+Watson wrote the foreword, referring to herself and Felton as "soulmates."

+Felton appeared in the 2023 thriller Some Other Woman.
+He is attached to star as Leon in the upcoming sci-fi/action film Altered alongside Igor Jijikine, Richard Brake, and more.
+Felton is set to appear as Josiah Oldfield in the upcoming Indian television series Gandhi, directed by Hansal Mehta.
+In June 2025, it was announced that Felton would reprise his role as Draco Malfoy from the Harry Potter films, doing so in the Broadway run of the stage play Harry Potter and the Cursed Child in autumn 2025.
+Shortly after the news broke, Felton was a presenter at the 78th Tony Awards, held in 2025.
+His first appearance on the opening night of Harry Potter and the Cursed Child in November 2025 earned him cheering and applause from the audience forcing a long pause before he said his first line.

 Personal life

 Felton was in a relationship with stunt assistant Jade Olivia Gordon from April 2008 until early 2016.
-She played his character's wife in Harry Potter and the Deathly Hallows – Part 2.
+Gordon played Felton's character's wife, Astoria Greengrass, in Harry Potter and the Deathly Hallows – Part 2.
+Despite speculation from fans, he and Emma Watson, his childhood crush, have never dated.

+Felton owned a Labrador Retriever named Timber until she died of cancer in 2014.
+He adopted another black Labrador Retriever named Willow in 2018.
+For Halloween in 2021, Felton dressed up as Gryffindor student Harry Potter, and dressed up Willow as a Gryffindor, too.
+Along with Willow, Felton owns a yellow lab named Forrest, purchased in 2022.

 Felton fell ill while participating in a celebrity golf exhibition on 23 September 2021 as part of the 2021 Ryder Cup festivities near Sheboygan, Wisconsin.
 He was removed from the golf course on a stretcher and taken to a nearby hospital for treatment.
+Felton told CinemaBlend that the illness was caused by jet lag and exhaustion.